SPHENIC: Topology-Aware Multi-View Clustering for Spatial Transcriptomics: Introduction

-Despite recent progress, existing spatial clustering approaches have the following limitations: (i) Most methods rely on graph-based representations to capture topological patterns in cellular data (Fig. \ref{fig_back}); however, when noise is present, the extracted topological features are often of low quality and unreliable.
-Some researchers apply persistent homology to learn topological invariants, but this approach can overlook complex multidimensional structures in the data; consequently, learning topology-invariant representations from spatial transcriptomics profiles remains challenging. (ii) Furthermore, most methods construct spatial relationships using simple adjacency graphs, which leads to inadequate modeling of spatial context and produces low-quality embeddings that distort neighborhood relationships in the latent space.
+Despite recent progress, existing graph-based spatial clustering approaches still face two major challenges: (i) \textbf{Susceptibility to Noise:} Most methods rely on graph representations to capture topological patterns (Fig.~\ref{fig_back}).
+However, such representations are often sensitive to noise, making them unreliable for preserving global geometric structures, such as loops and voids.
+Although some approaches incorporate persistent homology, they often fail to capture complex multidimensional structures, which hampers the learning of robust and topology-invariant representations. (ii) \textbf{Inadequate Spatial Coherence:} In addition, most existing methods model spatial relationships using simple adjacency graphs.
+This strategy fails to capture sufficient spatial context, leading to embeddings that distort neighborhood relationships and incorrectly separate physically adjacent spots in the latent space.